 - King’s Cross offers many good and cheap places to stay.

 - The railway station is the perfect transport hub for inner-city travel and long-distance rail.

 - King’s Cross is not as overrun with tourists as the rest of the city.

 - The neighborhood is a very safe area that’s beloved by Londoners.

 Cons of staying in King’s Cross:

 - Travel times to the city center are longer despite great transport links.

 - Some hotels may look a bit shabby next to all the modern buildings.

-Those were our travel tips for the best places to stay in London.
+Those were our tips for the best places to stay in London.
 Have you ever been to London?
 Which part of the city did you stay in?
 Do you have a hotel you would recommend?
 Do you have any questions about staying in London?
 We look forward to hearing from you in the comments!